 The importance of setting a Policy for your Security Policies

-In our role as cybersecurity specialists managing multiple cloud ecosystems and hosting complex websites, we’ve learnt that security policies, and the policy of managing policies is not always as rigorous as it should be regardless of the size or maturity of the organisation.
+In our role as cybersecurity specialists managing multiple cloud ecosystems and hosting complex websites, we’ve learnt that security policies and the policy of managing policies are not always as rigorous as they should be regardless of the size or maturity of the organisation.

 As part of our ongoing cyber security commitment to educating and informing businesses, we prepared this blog to share the basics about the different types of security policies and how you can (and should) be implementing them in your business.